Your exchange had assurances and your wallet provider had guarantees, and when your wallet got drained anyway, neither one paid you back.

 | INFO | 4 | accepted |

-Staking sends exactly 0.015 ETH to the pool.
-No token approvals.
-No spending permissions.
-The contract cannot access any other asset in your wallet — before, during, or after staking.
+Staking sends your ETH to the pool and grants no further permissions.
+The contract is structurally prevented from accessing any other asset in your wallet, at any point before, during, or after staking.

-Murtaza has been working in crypto across sales, BD, and operations for several years.
-He started SAFU after going through a standard claims process on a wallet loss.
-Filing forms, waiting for someone to vote, hoping the committee was paying attention.
+Murtaza spent years in crypto across sales, BD, and operations.
+He started SAFU after filing a claim on a wallet loss, waiting three weeks for a governance vote, and receiving nothing.
 He decided the fix was to remove the committee.